-Algorithmic techniques: Algorithm-based Fault Tolerance (ABFT) is an error detection technique for specialized parallel computations such as matrix manipulation and signal processing [33], [34].
-In recent work, Sloan et al. [35] develop error-resilient gradient descent algorithms for stochastic processors, or processors that allow variation-induced errors to occur by drastically shaving off design margins in order to save power.
+Algorithmic techniques: Algorithm-based Fault Tolerance (ABFT) is an error detection technique for specialized parallel computations such as matrix manipulation and signal processing [35], [36].
+Sloan et al. [37] develop error-resilient gradient descent algorithms for stochastic processors, or processors that allow variation-induced errors to occur by drastically shaving off design margins in order to save power.
+Finally, Geist et al. develop a class of naturally fault-tolerant algorithms for certain classes of iterative parallel computations [38].
 While these techniques are efficient, they only protect programs of the specific type they target.
 In contrast, BLOCKWATCH targets general-purpose parallel programs.